Exploring IBM WebSphere Application Server

 Underneath WAS, there is a sophisticated system of connected components that defines the architecture.

 The diagram below is taken from the official WAS documentation and shows a single application server installation.
 As you can see, there are many components involved in the server.
 View all the components and their explanations.
 Let's look at a few of the components from the diagram.

 1. Web Container

-This is the crucial part where web application components run.
+This is the crucial part of WebSphere where web application components run.
 Every servlet, JSP file, and other server-side files are processed here.
 Every web container has a web server, which is responsible for the transport chain and serving HTTP requests.

 2. Messaging Engine

 The key component included within WebSphere is messaging engine, which in this case is based on the JMS and JCA specifications, which provides the ability to work with asynchronous requests as messages.
 The messaging engine is automatically created for every newly added application server or a server cluster.

 Another important component of application servers is the EJB container.
 The EJB container provides a run-time environment for enterprise beans within the application server.
 With the WebSphere Admin Console, covered below, you can easily adjust the EJB container settings, such as passivation directory or EJB cache settings.

 IBM WebSphere has a number of notable benefits: